-If you need help with this, you can read our How to show up in Google Maps article or watch our tutorial, How to optimise your Google My Business page, below:
+If you need help with this, you can read our How to show up in Google Maps article or watch our tutorial, How to optimise your Google Business Profile page, below:

 If you cover the whole country or multiple locations, optimising for local search involves more work but we cover everything you need to know in this article: How to build a national presence through local SEO.

-Instead of managing one location in Google My Business, you create a location group and create a profile page for each location, which you can optimise for audiences in every area – including local opening times, images and posts.
+Instead of managing one location in Google Business Profile, you create a location group and create a profile page for each location, which you can optimise for audiences in every area – including local opening times, images and posts.

-With your Google My Business profile optimised for multiple locations, you can also create location pages for each service to cover your most important areas.
+With your Google Business Profile profile optimised for multiple locations, you can also create location pages for each service to cover your most important areas.